eva-llm/eva-run/README.md

 # eva-run

-A high-performance, stateless **"Fire & Forget"** Fastify server designed to process millions of LLM prompt tests via massive horizontal scaling.
+A high-performance, stateless **"Fire & Forget"** Fastify server designed to process thousands and millions of LLM prompt tests via massive horizontal scaling.
 Built to scale from a simple Postgres instance to a high-throughput Redis + ClickHouse pipeline.
 This is the industrial shredder for AI reliability testing.

 ---